AnthonyEdmonds/token-aura-ring/README.md

 ![An example of a token with a negative radius](images/negative-radius.jpg)

-This will only work with tokens which feauture transparency, and is limited by the overall size of the token.
+This will only work with tokens which feature transparency, and is limited by the overall size of the token.

 For example, a standard medium creature (1 square = 5 foot) can have a minimum radius of -2.49 feet.